jarrodsampson/Battery-Life/readme.md

 # Battery Life Application

-AngularJS application styled with MaterializeCSS, based on CodeWars Kata.
+AngularJS application styled with Bootstrap 3, based on CodeWars Kata.
 Designed by [planlodge](http://planlodge.com).

 [![Build Status](https://travis-ci.org/stevenbenner/jquery-powertip.svg?branch=master)](https://travis-ci.org/stevenbenner/jquery-powertip)
 ![License](https://img.shields.io/packagist/l/doctrine/orm.svg)

 ## Description

-> It's the academic year's end, fateful moment of your school report.
-The averages must be calculated.
-All the students come to you and entreat you to calculate their average for them.
+> Return how many hours can charge the battery from 0% to 100%.
+It depends on your cell phone battery capacity and the power of the charger!

 ## License